gearglow/ReptiliaWithATwist/The List.md

 "Muggles can fly that fast?"
 Rita asked incredulously.

 "Faster," Elysia said.
 "Supersonic flight's been routine for them since the 1950s or so.
 They have an airplane they call the Blackbird, which can fly at over Mach 3 -- Mach being a measure of the speed of sound.
 So Mach 3 means three times the speed of sound.
-They landed people on the moon, too, back in 1969."
+They landed people on the moon, too, back in 1969, and to do that they had to go over 20,000 miles per hour."

 The wizard-raised among them gaped.